AWS announces preview of AWS Interconnect - multicloud

 If the replica DB instance's class or storage configuration is lower than the primary instance's, then the replica might throttle because of insufficient resources.
 The replica can't maintain the number of changes on the primary instance.

 To resolve this issue, make sure that the replica's DB instance type is the same as or higher than the primary DB instance.
-For replication to operate effectively, each read replica requires the same number of compute and storage resources as the source DB instance.
-For more information, see DB instance classes.
+For replications to effectively operate, each read replica requires the same number of compute and storage resources as the source DB instance.

 Parallel queries run on the primary DB instance

-The MySQL replication is single threaded by default.
-So when you run queries in parallel on the primary instance, the queries commit on the replica in a serial order.
+By default, MySQL replication is single threaded.
+When you run queries in parallel on the primary instance, the queries commit on the replica in a serial order.
 When a high volume of writes to the source instance occurs in parallel, the writes to the read replica use a single SQL_THREAD to serialize.
-A lag between the source DB instance and read replica might then occur.
+Then, a lag between the source DB instance and read replica might occur.

 Multi-threaded replication can cause gaps in replication.
-For example, multi-threaded replication isn't a best practice when you skip the replication errors because it's difficult to identify the transactions that you skip.
+For example, it's difficult to identify transactions that you skip.
+When you use multi-threaded replication, it's not a best practice to skip the replication errors.
 Gaps in data consistency between the primary and replica DB instances might occur.

 Binary logs synced to the disk on the replica DB instance

 When you turn on automatic backups on the replica, overhead occurs to sync the binary logs to the disk on the replica.
 The default value of the sync_binlog parameter is set to 1.
-If you change the value to 0, then you also turn off the MySQL server's ability to synchronize the binary log to the disk.
-Instead, the operating system occasionally flushes the binary logs to disk.
+If you change the value to 0, then the MySQL server can't synchronize the binary log to the disk.
+Instead, the operating system (OS) occasionally flushes the binary logs to disk.

 To reduce the performance overhead that's required to sync the binary logs to disk on every commit, turn off the binary log synchronization.
 However, if there's a power failure or the OS crashes, then some of the commits might not synchronize to the binary logs.
 Asynchronization can affect point-in-time restore (PITR) capabilities.
 For more information, see sync_binlog on the MySQL website.